What is the cost?

 Over the course of the season the premium share will include various less common vegetables, such as escarole, radicchio, fennel and frissee, not found in the basic or medium share.

 Basic share– contains, on average, 9-10 items.
-It will be approximately 75% of the Premium share.
+It will be approximately 80% of the Premium share.

 Pre-bagged medium share– contains, 9-10 items and half of the quantity of many of the items in the premium share.
+The share will be approximately 60% the size of the Premium share.
+Price includes the cost of bagging.

 Pro-rated shares are available for those who join after the start of the season.